News

-Finance Minister to present 2025 Budget tomorrow
+Finance Minister presents 2025 Budget today

 As Ghana grapples with a fragile economy, Finance Minister Dr. Cassiel Ato Forson is poised to present the 2025 Budget and Policy Statement on Tuesday, March 11, 2025.
 The Minister, in a recent engagement with the youth on social media platform X Spaces, highlighted the critical role the budget would play in stabilising the country’s economy and paving the way for long-term recovery.